Ho-Ro/Z80_dongle/README.md

 [Z80 retroshield project](https://github.com/skx/z80retroshield/tree/master/examples/basic).

 ```
-Z80 SBC By Grant Searle

 Memory top?
-Z80 BASIC Ver 4.7b
+NASCOM ROM BASIC Ver 4.7b
-Copyright (C) 1978 by Microsoft
+Copyright (c) 1978 by Microsoft
-6270 Bytes free
+6339 Bytes free
 Ok
 ```

 This Basic is based on the Nascom Rom Basic and was adapted by [Grant Searle](http://searle.x10host.com/z80/SimpleZ80.html#RomBasic).
-The slightly modified source can be assembled with the [uz80as](https://github.com/jorgicor/uz80as).
+The slightly modified source can be assembled with the `zmac` assembler.

 It can be started with the command `B`.

+To exit Nascom ROM Basic execute `MONITOR`, this halts the Z80 CPU and exits to the analyser loop.

+## 1K Tiny BASIC

+[Will Stevens' basic1K](https://github.com/WillStevens/basic1K) is the smallest Basic for Z80 processors, it fits into 1K ROM.
+It has similar features as the original tiny Basic, i.e. only ´int16_t´ arithmetic, 26 variables `A` to `Z`, functions `ABS()`, `PEEK()`, `RND()`, and `USR()`, but a key difference is that 1K Tiny BASIC is tokenised rather than being parsed at run-time, so it executes faster.
+Will's source code can be assembled with `zmac` (after some reformatting), ´basic1K´ can be started with `B1`.
+`basic1K` has no command to exit, but you can type e.g. `LET A=118 LET A=USR(1026)`, this puts 0x76 (Z80 `HALT`) at address 1026 and calls address 1026.
+The `HALT` command halts the Z80 and exits to the analyser loop.